SChinchi/LogViewer/README.md

 ## How to build

 Follow the steps described in the Flutter [documentation](https://docs.flutter.dev/get-started/install) for your current environment.

-Do note the app is currently only tested on Windows and Android.

 Run `build_all.ps1` to generate release versions for any supported platforms which can be found in "build/binaries".